levin-riegner/flutter-template/README.md

 ### Theming
-- Modify the [Theme file](assets/theme.json) to match your application's Theme.
+- Modify the [Theme file](lib/presentation/util/styles/theme.dart) to match your application's Theme.
-- You can access the theme properties accross the project using `ThemeProvider.theme.type.property`.
+- Modify the [Dimens file](lib/presentation/util/styles/dimens.dart) to match your application's Dimensions.
 > You can see more information around theming [on the plugin repository](https://github.com/levin-riegner/flutter-design-system).

-- [ ] Use with Provider

 ### Analytics
 An [Analytics](lib/util/integrations/analytics.dart) class wrapper is provided to support multiple Analytics services.